 How many times have you watched sport on the TV and marvelled at the impressive achievements of the various sportsmen and women?
 Whether it’s on the football pitch, running track or in the swimming pool, there’s something almost superhuman about what these athletes can do.
 Of course, there is some natural talent in there, along with an astronomical amount of hard work and a healthy diet.
 However, research has shown that certain sleeping patterns could also play a big part in reaching the higher echelons of sporting success.
 We look at just how important sleep pattern is for sportspeople.

 It’s not exactly rocket science to understand that performance levels differ throughout the day.
 For example, you’re probably not ready and raring to go the moment you wake up or when you’re ready for bed at night.
-Researchers at the University of Birmingham have showed that performance can actually vary by as much as 26% across the day, depending on what type of sleeper you are.
+Researchers at the University of Birmingham have shown that performance can actually vary by as much as 26% across the day, depending on what type of sleeper you are.

 They studied 20 female hockey players and asked them to perform a series of 20-metre sprints in shorter and shorter times.
 Taking inspiration from animal sleep patterns, they found that performance for early risers (referred to as larks) peaked at midday, while late risers (owls) peaked at around 8PM.
 Those somewhere in between peaked at around 4PM.

 Putting this into a real-life situation, Dr. Brandstaetter explained that body-clock issues could be a reason why English football clubs tend to struggle against European teams in the Champions League, an evening competition.
 He said ‘You have players that do extraordinarily well in the English Premier League at 15:00, but they suddenly don’t perform as well in the evening in the Champions League’.